 Wayne R. Pauley, Ph.D., PE, a principal research engineer, is affiliated with LeMont Nittany Corporation.
 His research interests include turbulent flow and flow noise, unsteady aerodynamics, advanced heat transfer, and biomedical flows.
 He is a consultant to industry and government and has conducted research projects sponsored by DOE, NASA, NSF, ONR, and Sandia National Laboratories.
 He has taught graduate and undergraduate courses at Penn State and Stanford University in fluid dynamics, aerodynamics, gas dynamics, experimental aerodynamics, thermodynamics, and heat transfer.
 He has developed several wind tunnels, flow channels, and gas dynamics test facilities, and quantitative optical measurement techniques for gas and liquid flows and heat transfer.
 He has published dozens of technical papers.

-Thomas Iwinski, M.S., certification test instructor, is an instructional designer with the College of Engineering at Penn State University Park.
+Thomas Iwinski, M.S., certification instructor, is an instructional designer with the College of Engineering at Penn State University Park.
 He earned a master’s degree in instructional technology and a bachelor’s degree in communications media.
-Tom has more than 20 years of experience designing and developing computer-based training and courseware for corporations and higher education.
-He co-authored the book Multimedia Training, Developing Technology-Based Systems, McGraw Hill 1996, and designed and built several technology-based classrooms.
+Tom has over 20 years’ experience designing and developing computer-based training and courseware for corporations and higher education.
+He co-authored the book, Multimedia Training, Developing Technology-Based Systems, McGraw Hill 1996, and designed and built several technology-based classrooms.